logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-safari-on-ios/prerequisites/installing-testarchitect-browser-agent/_index.md

     -   TestArchitectBrowserAgent.ipa
     -   FileInfo
     -   iOSInstrumentationDyLib.dylib
-    **Note:** The files resign.sh, TestArchitectBrowserAgent.ipa, FileInfo, and iOSInstrumentationDyLib.dylib may be found at the following location when TestArchitect is installed: Applications/TestArchitect/device/iOS/resource
+{{<note>}} The files resign.sh, TestArchitectBrowserAgent.ipa, FileInfo, and iOSInstrumentationDyLib.dylib may be found at the following location when TestArchitect is installed: Applications/TestArchitect/device/iOS/resource

 3. Start the command line terminal and navigate to the directory to which you copied the files in the preceding step.